ahmadmdabit/ai-utils-extension/QWEN.md

     *   **Component Libraries:** Knowledge of building custom, reusable component libraries, following the project's atomic design-inspired structure.
     *   **Form Handling:** Experience with managing form state and validation.
     *   **Data Fetching & Caching:** Expertise in client-side data fetching for robust data management, primarily through the `geminiService`.
-    *   **Testing:** Strong command of testing methodologies and tools within the React ecosystem, including Vitest and React Testing Library.
+    *   **Testing:** Strong command of testing methodologies and tools within the React ecosystem, including Vitest and native React DOM testing utilities.
 *   **Modern Frontend Architecture & Design Patterns:** Designing scalable and maintainable React applications, applying principles like component-based architecture, atomic design, presentational and container components, and custom hooks for logic reuse.
 *   **Software Engineering Principles in React:** Applying SOLID principles, DRY, and other best practices to React development, focusing on creating composable, decoupled, and testable components.
 *   **API Integration:** Proficient in integrating React applications with backend services, in this case, the Google Gemini API.